Benefits of participatory approaches

 To identify people from key interest groups, precision home visiting research teams should consider—[iv]

 - Who will be affected by the project, either positively or negatively?

 - Who can influence the project, either positively or negatively?

-Exhibit 2 provides a framework that researchers can use to identify stakeholder groups when developing home visiting research teams.
-It includes examples of agencies and individuals within those stakeholder groups.
+Exhibit 2 provides a framework that researchers can use to identify key interest groups when developing home visiting research teams.
+It includes examples of agencies and individuals within those interest groups.